RUCAIBox/RecBole/README.md

 ```
 @article{recbole,
     title={RecBole: Towards a Unified, Comprehensive and Efficient Framework for Recommendation Algorithms},
-    author={Wayne Xin Zhao and Shanlei Mu and Yupeng Hou and Zihan Lin and Kaiyuan Li and Yushuo Chen and Yujie Lu and Hui Wang and Changxin Tian and Yingqian Min and Zhichao Feng and Xingyu Pan and Xinyan Fan and Xu Chen and Pengfei Wang and Wendi Ji and Yaliang Li and Zhen Wang and Xiaoling Wang and Ji-Rong Wen},
+    author={Wayne Xin Zhao and Shanlei Mu and Yupeng Hou and Zihan Lin and Kaiyuan Li and Yushuo Chen and Yujie Lu and Hui Wang and Changxin Tian and Yingqian Min and Zhichao Feng and Xingyu Pan and Xinyan Fan and Xu Chen and Pengfei Wang and Wendi Ji and Yaliang Li and Xiaoling Wang and Ji-Rong Wen},
     year={2020},
     journal={arXiv preprint arXiv:}
 }